WilliamStanton/IPLookup/README.md

 # **IP Lookup Service by William Stanton**
-The IP Lookup Service is my first Web Application which aims to serve users with information pertaining to their IP Address as well as any other IP Address.
+The IP Lookup Service is my first Web Application which aims to serve users with information pertaining to their IP Address as well as any other IP Address, featuring a REST API.

 ## **Technologies Utilized**
 ```
-Java
+Java:
+- Spring Framework:
+  - Spring Boot
-Spring Framework
+  - Spring MVC (Web/REST)
+  - Spring Cloud (Feign Client)

+HTML:
+- HTML/CSS
-Thymeleaf
+  - Thymeleaf
-Html/Css
-Ip2Location API
 ```

 ## Setup